 Accidents happen, but when they do, they hurt.
 Whether you stepped off the kerb the wrong way or strained your back while carrying your groceries, it’s hard to predict when injuries happen.
 While it can be tempting to brush it off and allow your injury to heal by yourself, doing this can make it worse, making it essential to get a physical assessment right away.

 Looking after yourself when you’re injured is crucial for ensuring you recover correctly and prevent similar instances from happening in the future.
-Here’s what you should know about what your body does when it is injured and how soon you need to start physiotherapy:
+Here’s what you should know about what your body does when it is injured and how soon you need to start physiotherapy in Sydney:

 What Happens When You’re Injured?